sarand0/Restaurant-Management-System/Readme.md

 <strong>Brief Description</strong>

-* This project seeks to improve the current manual system at Sonia’s Home-style Kitchen by simplifying the process of organizing customers’ data, calculating totals, and printing receipts.
+* This program seeks to improve the current manual system at Sonia’s Home-style Kitchen by simplifying the process of organizing customers’ data, calculating totals, and printing receipts.
 Ultimately, this will improve efficiency in the work environment.

 <strong>Functional Requirements:</strong>